netstim/leaddbs/README.md

 ## About Lead-DBS

+Lead‑DBS is research software intended for retrospective scientific analysis of neuroimaging data, electrode locations and group-level associations in research studies.
+It is not intended for diagnosis, treatment planning, surgical targeting, DBS programming, patient management, or any other clinical decision concerning an individual patient.
+Outputs must not be used as a basis for clinical care.

 LEAD-DBS is a MATLAB toolbox facilitating the:

 - reconstruction of deep-brain-stimulation (DBS) electrodes in the human brain on basis of postoperative MRI and/or CT imaging